Posts

 ♦ ♦ ♦ ♦ ♦

 Will Michigan win the championship?
 As I type, the Wolverines lead UConn by nine points.
 The Big Ten has gone uncrowned for roughly a quarter-century.
 Michigan State won in 2000; Maryland, not yet a conference member, won in 2002.
-Indiana, Illinois, Ohio State, MSU, Wisconsin, Michigan, and Purdue – every turn-of-the-century conference member, that is, except Iowa, Northwestern, Minnesota, and Penn State – lost in the championship game at least once after MSU won.
+Each one of Indiana, Illinois, Ohio State, MSU, Wisconsin, Michigan, and Purdue – every turn-of-the-century conference member, that is, except Iowa, Minnesota, Northwestern, and Penn State – has lost in the championship game at least once since MSU’s victory.

 UConn first won in 1999 and went on to claim five more titles.